rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 ## Decompression

 Decompression takes a single argument: the hash of a compressed IPFS dag object.
-It retrieves the data, decompresses it, applies the columar to row transform, and produces the original JSON.
+It retrieves the data, decompresses it, applies the columnar to row transform, and produces the original JSON.

 ## License